-The Prize, now in its fifth year, has been hailed as an important cultural initiative to bring migrant voices into the mainstream.
-This year the Prize committee is delighted to welcome two new judges and luminaries of Australian writing, Melanie Cheng and Lee Kofman, to join lawyer and writer Nyadol Nyuon on our judging panel.
+The Prize, now in its sixth year, has been hailed as an important cultural initiative to bring migrant voices into the mainstream.
+The Prize committee is delighted to announce that luminaries of Australian writing, Melanie Cheng and Lee Kofman, will be joining us once again to judge the 2020 Prize.
+We also extend a warm welcome to new judge, Perth-based South African writer, Sisonke Msimang.
 Publisher Black Inc. will look at the winner’s completed manuscript.

 These are difficult times for artists, especially those starting out.
 The Prize will help a talented emerging writer access professional support and find a new audience, like 2019 winner Janette Chen (pictured), whom the judges praised for her ‘mastery of the short story form, including her capacity to write a good ending’ and her ‘effortless sense of humour’.

 Your donation is vital to help keep the momentum of the Prize going, allowing a sixth national Prize to be awarded to another exciting new voice in 2020.